bradmontgomery/tn_lottery/README.md

 - ✅ **Full prize tier tracking with all 9 Powerball levels**
 - ✅ **Visual progress reports with bar charts and statistics**
 - ✅ **Comprehensive analysis with spending breakdowns**
+- ✅ **NEW: Multi-player simulation to demonstrate population statistics**

 ## Supported Games